kvnloughead/BEM-utilities/readme.md

 * `block-n__elem_mod`
 * `block-n__elem_mod_val`
 * `block-n_mod`
-* `block-m_mod_val`,
+* `block-m_mod_val`

-along with all `@media` queries, pseudoelements and pseudoclasses.
+* pseudo-elements and pseudo-classes involving any of the above
+* `@media` queries involving any of the above

 Currently, those are the only types of declarations supported.
 A few other assumptions:

 - If a modifier takes a value sometimes, it takes a value all of the time.